robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 ### Presenter exemplification framing

-In the next example, you're going to see a model of how to set up a paired activity.
+In the next example, you’re going to see a model of how to set up a paired activity.
 In it, pupils are asked to recall previously learned content.
 As you watch, pay particular attention to the following: